HikariYlan/bash_config/README.md

 cd ${OLD_DIR}
 ```

-Just copy-paste this script into any console prompt and it should work
+Just copy-paste this script into Linux's terminal or Git Bash's terminal and it should work

 ## Display changes